-Although aggression does occur, animals of the same species do try to stop this before it has even started.
-Territorial marking, such as scent marking is used to keep other members of the same species out of a specific area and allows mammals to protect the resources in their territory.
+Although aggression does occur, animals of the same species try to stop this before it has even started.
+Territorial marking, such as scent marking, keeps others out of a specific area and allows mammals to protect the resources.

 Signs Of Aggression

 Rats are another mammal that will show different signs of aggression before fighting.
-Brown rats when meeting rats from another group will make themselves look bigger.
-Their hair stands on end and their backs arch.
+Brown rats, when meeting rats from another group, will make themselves look bigger.
+Their hair stands on end, and their backs arch.
 They approach each other, gnashing their teeth before standing on their back legs.

 Mammals do not want to use their limited energy in fighting and disputes, so aggression is limited so that animals that live together can do so without problems.